1. Ride No More Than Two-Abreast

 3. Wear Layers

-Our early morning start times mean that it could be chilly when you start your ride, but temperatures will get warmer over the course of the day.
+Our early morning start times mean that it could be chilly when you start your ride, but temperatures usually warm over the course of the day.
 You may discard unneeded clothing (i.e., jackets, arm warmers, etc.) at all rest stops and we’ll transport your gear to the finish line luggage tent for claiming after your ride.

 4. Eat Before You’re Hungry & Drink Before You’re Thirsty

 As a general rule of thumb, drink one water bottle and consume 100 calories for every hour of riding to ensure your muscles perform at their best.

 Printed on your bike tag are transportation instructions for our finish line bike valets to put your bike on the correct return shuttle or self pick-up racks.
 If the instructions on this tag are incorrect, your bike will be incorrectly transported.
 Make sure that before you hand your bike to a finish line valet, the tag has the correct information on it.

 6. Get a Massage